 This rowing machine is also called an air rowing machine.
 The resistance on this machine comes from how hard or soft you pull back.
 Your pulling motion spins a flywheel, hence the name.

 The resistance on Flywheel Rowing Machine is provided by the wind which gives you the feeling of outdoor rowing.

 The flywheel rower gives you a full cardio workout and works your upper body muscles, along with your calves and lower body.
-The adjustable vent use to control the volume of air moved by the vanes of the rotating Flywheel, thus a smaller vent results in lower resistance and the larger vent creates higher resistance.
+The adjustable vent use to control the volume of air moved by the vanes of the rotating Flywheel, thus a smaller vent result in lower resistance, and the larger vent creates higher resistance.

 The NordicTrack rowing machine is a high-capacity rowing machine that has adjustable resistance levels, allowing you to engage in total body workouts customized to your fitness needs.
 This superior rowing machine allows you to train and target all major muscle groups while building cardiovascular endurance.

 These rowing machines are great if you are tight on space or want a more budget-friendly rower.
 Hydraulic rowing machines’ resistance comes from the cylinder inside the machine and how much air or fluid is inside.